Montana Medicaid Definition

 What Defines “Assets”

 Countable assets (also called resources) include cash, stocks, bonds, investments, promissory notes, credit union, savings, and checking accounts, and real estate in which one does not reside.
 However, for Medicaid eligibility purposes, there are many assets that are not counted.
 In other words, they are exempt from the eligibility limit.
 Exemptions include personal belongings, such as clothing, household furnishings, an automobile, a burial plot, and prepaid funeral agreements.
-Funeral agreements are limited to $1,500 (in 2019) unless they are irrevocable, and if they are, there is no limit.
+Funeral agreements are limited to $1,500 (in 2020) unless they are irrevocable (cannot be changed or cancelled), and if they are, there is no limit.
 However, if more than $5,000 was paid into a funeral agreement and all the funds are not used, the remainder must be paid to Montana Medicaid.
-Combined life insurance policies are limited to a total face value of $5,000 (in 2019), and one’s primary home, given the Medicaid applicant or their spouse lives in the home and the equity value is under $585,000 (in 2019) are also exempt.
+Combined life insurance policies are limited to a total face value of $5,000 (in 2020), and one’s primary home, given the Medicaid applicant or their spouse lives in the home and the equity value is under $595,000 (in 2020) are also exempt.

 It is vital that one does not give away assets or sell them for less than fair market value in an attempt to meet Medicaid’s asset limit.
 This is because Montana has a Medicaid Look-Back Period, which is a period of 60 months (5 years) that dates back from one’s Medicaid application date.
 During this time frame, Medicaid checks all past transfers to ensure no assets were sold or given away for less than they are worth.
 If one is found to be in violation of the look-back period, one will be penalized with a period of Medicaid ineligibility.